NoahPeeters/noahpeeters.de/content/projects/_index.md

 Most of my projects are lost in the void of forgotton hard drives.
 Sometimes, when I remember one of my very old projects, I'm a bit sad that I don't have them anymore.
 Not that I would need them or would reuse parts of them.
 Most of them were from a time before I know anything about *software quality*.
 But I'm interested at how I approached solving issues back then.
 Just to see where I started and where I am now.

 That being sad, I collected some of my projects below.
-Probably more as a list for myself than for others.
+I also included projects I worked on for work.